-It is anticipated that ~\$1.5 million in data analysis (DA) funding per year will be available to support regular GO programs.
+It is anticipated that ~\$2 million in data analysis (DA) funding will be available to support Cycle-7 programs.
 The additional funding to support creation of enhanced data products that was provided to Legacy teams during the cryogenic mission is no longer available.
 Smaller GO programs will receive no direct funding.
 Specifically:

-- selected programs >= 20 hours will be eligible for data analysis funding - selected programs < 20 hours will receive no direct data analysis funding.
-The SSC will pay page charges for papers produced by the PI team utilizing these data.
+- selected programs ≥ 20 hours will be eligible for data analysis funding - selected programs < 20 hours will receive no direct data analysis funding.
+Spitzer will pay page charges for papers produced by the PI team utilizing these data if funding is available.
+Requests should be made through the Helpdesk.